 To ensure the success of the Opportunity Zones program, investors and government agencies may want to consider the following recommendations:

-• Continue or increase public funding for struggling home or business owners already in the area until economic stability is accomplished.
+- Continue or increase public funding for struggling home or business owners who are already in the area until economic stability is achieved.

-• Establish local community advisory boards that can oversee the program to ensure its success and compliance with all regulations.
+- Establish local community advisory boards to oversee the program, ensuring its success and compliance with all relevant regulations.

 Uncovering Unique Opportunities for CRE Investors